pl9ed/RPP-Control/README.md

 # Documentation
 This section describes the function, inputs, and outputs for each subVI in the program.
+## General Components
 ### front_panel
-overall main program responsible for connecting components together and interfacing with the user
+Overall main program responsible for connecting components together and interfacing with the user.
+Block diagram connects sub-components.

 ### spoof_data
-periodically generates random numeric values, for testing
+**INPUTS**: No. Pumps (int)

+**OUTPUTS**: Array (dbl array)

+Randomly generates (*No. Pumps*) numbers between 0 and 200 as output.
+Used primarily for testing.

 ### spoofExcel
-periodically writes random numeric values to an Excel file, for testing
+Standalone program that periodically writes random values into an Excel spreadsheet.
+Can use either the Report Generation Toolkit or write to a delimited spreadsheet and forces an Excel file extension.
+Used primarily for testing.

 ## Input Components
 ### importExcel
-**INPUTS**: filepath (path), data range (string)
+**INPUTS**: Path (path), RANGE (str)

-**OUTPUTS**: numerical data from the specified data range (double array)
+**OUTPUTS**: Excel Data (dbl array)

-Reads in Excel data using ActiveX methods.
+Reads in Excel data from *Path* in the cell range *RANGE*.
+Uses ActiveX methods.
 The data from Excel is imported as a string and then converted into double using "Fract/Exp String to Number".
 As a result, any non-numeric data within this range will also be converted into its double value.

 ### importExcel_DDE
-**INPUTS**: filename (string), row (int), column (int)
+**INPUTS**: Filename (str), ROW (int), COLUMN (int)

-**OUTPUTS**: data at specific cell (double)
+**OUTPUTS**: Value (dbl)

-Reads in data from Excel spreadsheet named *filename* at cell (*row*,*column*) using OpenDDE.
+Reads in data from Excel spreadsheet named *filename* at a specific cell at (*row*,*column*), and outputs the value at that cell.
+Uses OpenDDE.
 The file must be open in Excel prior to running the program.
 The data from Excel is imported as a string and then converted into double using "Fract/Exp String to Number".
 As a result, any non-numeric data within this range will also be converted into its double value.

 ### importValue
-**INPUTS**: filepath (path)
+**INPUTS**: Filepath (path)

-**OUTPUTS**: data (double array)
+**OUTPUTS**: Data (dbl array)

 Simple VI that reads in delimited data from *filepath* and outputs data in a double array.
 Uses LabVIEW "Read Delimited Spreadsheet."
 Delimiter can be changed.
 Type of file does not matter, but will typically be txt, csv, or tsv.